kstenerud/dogma/v1/dogma_v1.md

 ```

 -------------------------------------------------------------------------------
-**Example**: Addition or subtraction consists of an identifier, at least one space, a plus or minus sign, at least one space, and then another identifier, followed by a linefeed.
+**Example**: Addition or subtraction consists of an identifier, at least one space, **a plus or minus sign**, at least one space, and then another identifier, followed by a linefeed.

 ```dogma
 caculation = "a"~"z"+